 There are many variations of AIDA.
 However, the approach described by HubSpot seems to be the most suitable for SaaS marketing.
 They have defined Awareness, Engagement, Exploration, and Conversion as the four basic stages of the SaaS marketing funnel.
 Of course, that’s not the end of the funnel: see the image below, a focus on customer loyalty and word of mouth are just as important as acquiring new customers.

 At this stage, customers are a little confused and looking for answers.
 Their problem is still not clear to them, so the solution they are looking for is not very specific.
 This is where they come to know about your brand, most likely, through organic searches.
 Putting all your efforts and strategies into spreading brand awareness is vital for getting new leads.

-When people revisit your WordPress website for some informational piece of content, they have moved to the next stage of the SaaS marketing funnel.
+When people revisit your WordPress website for some informational piece of content, they move to the next stage of the SaaS marketing funnel.
 In most cases, the entry point to this stage is through some sign-up form or newsletter.
 When individuals are at this stage, they are genuinely interested in your content, and it is the right time to educate them about your product.

 To engage with your visitors properly, you should create content that your potential customers are looking for.
 For this, you can use various keyword research tools available on the market.
 One such popular keyword search tool by SE Ranking has a very accurate keyword research functionality that includes all essential metrics like keyword difficulty, search volume, CPC, keyword ideas to extend your reach and meet customer search intent, etc.

 After engaging with potential customers and building trust, at this stage, you have to pay attention to warming them up for making the purchase.
 Do not just stick to informational content.
 Nurture them with testimonials, comparisons, case studies, success stories, and all the things that will convince them to pay for the product.
 You can even offer a free trial to show the functionality of the product and its benefits to the user.